haidarptrw/karbeat/README.md

 ## Regarding the Future of the Project

-We've been thinking about maintaining Karbeat as a mobile-only DAW in the future.
-While the desktop DAW with different name will use a different implementation for the frontend and slightly different backend to adjust to this new technology.
-We will implement the desktop version of Karbeat fully in Rust, although we are still researching for the best framework we can use.
-This approach is necessary because the desktop version will have many features which can't be used in mobile platform such as widely-supported adoption of popular audio plugin options such as VST3, LV2, CLAP, and AU.
-In addition, Rust itself is very performant when it comes to desktop GUI application, unlike Flutter which has a garbage collector that slows down thing a bit.
+We plan to maintain Karbeat as a mobile-only DAW for the foreseeable future.
+Meanwhile, our desktop DAW—which will have a different name—will utilize a distinct frontend implementation and a modified backend to accommodate new technologies.
+We intend to build the desktop version entirely in Rust, though we are still researching the best framework for the task.
+This shift is necessary because the desktop version will include features incompatible with mobile platforms, such as broad support for popular audio plugin formats like VST3, LV2, CLAP, and AU.
+Furthermore, Rust offers superior performance for desktop GUI applications compared to Flutter, whose garbage collector can impact real-time efficiency.